LiYu-Lab-Tsinghua/LiYu-Lab-Tsinghua.github.io/_pages/about.md

 <br>

-Our lab discovered and named migrasome in 2014.
-We found during cell migration, retraction fibers are pulled from the rear end of cells, and large vesicular structures grow on the retraction fibers.
+Our lab discovered and named migrasomes in 2014.
+We found that during cell migration, retraction fibers are pulled from the rear end of cells, and large vesicular structures grow on the retraction fibers.
 When the cell migrates away, the retraction fibers break and vesicles are left behind.
-Since the formation of these vesicles are migration dependent, we named these structure as migrasome.
-Migrasome contains numerous luminal vesicles, cellular contents such as luminal vesicles and cytosol can be released from the cell through migrasomes, a process we named as migracytosis.
+Since the formation of these vesicles is migration-dependent, we named these structures as migrasomes.
+Migrasomes contain numerous luminal vesicles.
+Cellular contents such as luminal vesicles and cytosol can be released from the cell through migrasomes, a process we named as migracytosis.

 <br>